 Q: What was your career path?
 How long have you been doing this?

 A: I primarily played with my original Rock n Roll band called Rose Hill Drive from age 16-28.
 We started touring shortly after high school and released 4 records over the course of around 10 years.
 We toured the world headlining shows and got to open for legendary acts such as The Who, Van Halen, Aerosmith, Queens Of The Stone Age, Stone Temple Pilots, and the Black Crowes.
 We were also fortunate to have been mentored by a local studio owner and were given free recording time when the studio wasn't otherwise booked, and logged countless hours and nights at that studio starting when I was 18.
 Learning my way around a full SSL console, patch bay, and outboard gear was very helpful in my eventual quest to record my own great sounding drum tracks.
-I started freelancing as a drummer around 2010 and also started engineering and producing other projects during that time.
-I've been doing in person sessions and online drum tracks out of my own space for almost 10 years now and am continually improving and iterating on my recording process and setup.
+I started freelancing as a drummer around 2010 and also started engineering at studios and producing other projects during that time.
+In 2020 I transitioned full time to remote recording and have since logged thousands of remote sessions for clients all over the world.

 Q: Tell us about your studio setup.